PierfrancescoSoffritti/RemoteVR_UnityServer/README.md

 - Launch the .exe file, when prompted allow network access.
 - Install the .apk client on an Android device.
 - Set the IP and port number of your PC in the Android client.
+- Set "use UDP" in the Android client.
+Because the provided demos are using UDP.
 - Press play and use the app.

 ## Communication  between server and client